TimothyDanielQlik/git-site/docs/branch-gitbash.md

 git checkout -b <branch-name>
 ```

 My new branch is only on my machine.
-It won't appear on GitHub unless I push it to the remote (GitHub).
+It won't appear on Github unless I push it to the remote (Github).
 For development branches this is required.
 For personal work, it is optional.
 If my work is only for me and I don't need to share it with anyone until it is finished, then I can leave it as a local branch.

 However, I want this branched to be tracked so others can help me on this document.
 I need to push my branch upstream and set it to track changes.